alan2207/e-shop-with-mf/README.md

 The applications are as follows:

 - **Main**: This is the application shell that connects all the other apps together.
-Built with Next.js, runs by default at `http://localhost:3000`
+Built with Next.js, runs by default at `http://localhost:3000` and at `http://localhost:4000` when in production mode.
 - **Products**: This application is responsible for displaying the list of products available for sale on the platform and the product details page with ability to add the product to the cart.
-Built with Next.js, runs by default at `http://localhost:3001`
+Built with Next.js, runs by default at `http://localhost:3001` and at `http://localhost:4001` when in production mode.
 - **Cart**: This application is responsible for managing the items in the user's shopping cart.
-Built with Next.js, runs by default at `http://localhost:3002`
+Built with Next.js, runs by default at `http://localhost:3002` and at `http://localhost:4002` when in production mode.
 - **Checkout**: This application is responsible for handling the checkout process.
-Built with Next.js, runs by default at `http://localhost:3003`
+Built with Next.js, runs by default at `http://localhost:3003` and at `http://localhost:4003` when in production mode.
 - **Home**: This is the application responsible for displaying the home page of the e-commerce platform.
-Built with Vue.js, runs by default at `http://localhost:3004`
+Built with Vue.js, runs by default at `http://localhost:3004` and at `http://localhost:4004` when in production mode.
 - Shared: This is the package where all shared code lives.
+Available via the monorepo setup.

 ![Architecture Overview](assets/architecture-overview.png)